TheSoftwareHouse/Kakunin/docs/form-handlers.md

 ```

-Kakunin comes with a set of built in form handlers:
+Kakunin comes with a set of built-in form handlers:

 ## Text handler